scottyschup/ruby-curriculum/git.md

     git config user.name "Ned Ruggeri and Kush Patel" git config user.email "ned+kush@appacademy.io"

 Now your commits will be attributed to the two of you working together.
-You're all set!
+Make sure you do this every day!
+Employers will look through your github repos when hiring!

 ## Additional material